bradlipovsky/individual-development-plans/individual-development-plan.md

 How you manage your goals will be personal.
 Some people make a “vision board” to literally map their goals and intentions for the year on a wall they can see regularly.
 Others tape their goals into their notebook or calendar to check on a weekly basis.
 Still others prefer an e-format to update more regularly.
 The important thing is to choose a method that works for you that will motivate you and feel satisfying, and not just be another task on the to-do list.

 ## Annual Checkup
-In our group, we complete an annual IDP review by filling out this template: (link)[ https://docs.google.com/spreadsheets/d/1Y6s1D5mPucprF49RBbvpqatXORImolSaOStb91Hg9fI/edit?usp=sharing]
+In our group, we complete an annual IDP review by filling out this template: [link](https://docs.google.com/spreadsheets/d/1Y6s1D5mPucprF49RBbvpqatXORImolSaOStb91Hg9fI/edit?usp=sharing)

 ## Acknowledgements
-modified from the template of the department of Atmospheric Sciences - UW]
+This document was modified from the template of the department of Atmospheric Sciences at UW.